heavyblotto/memorativa/docs/story.md

 These triplets serve as the basic units of encoding, capable of capturing both concrete perceptions and abstract concepts with equal facility.
 Each triplet represents a complete thought-unit, maintaining internal coherence while remaining flexible enough to enter into relationships with other units.

+Additionally, each percept-triplet has an identifying title and description to distinguish it from its archetype vector.
+The title/distinction pair serves as a distinct, compact, verbal prototype for the structure.

 **Prototype Formation**
 Multiple percept-triplets combine to form complete prototypes - full conceptual representations that capture different aspects of a single idea or perception.
 Like a natal chart in astrology, these prototypes maintain specific angular relationships between their component triplets, encoding complex semantic relationships through geometric patterns.

+The prototype is a structure represented with multiple percept-triplets in multiple perceptional vectors.
+Each vector maps to an archetype represented by a planet, with the Sun serving as the central representation of the prototype and the orbiting planets representing the different conceptual vectors of the percept.

 ## Technical Implementation